Crews battle big house fire in northwest Allen County

 FORT WAYNE, Ind.
 (WANE) – Firefighters were called to a big house fire off Union Chapel Road in northwest Allen County Thursday night.
 Neighbors said the giant plume of smoke could be seen blocks away.

-The call came in around 7 p.m for a home in the 12900-block of Passerine Boulevard.
-That’s in the Eagle Rock housing addition off Union Chapel east of Tonkel Road.
+The call came in at 6:46 p.m. for the home at 12908 Passerine Boulevard.
+That’s in the Eagle Rock addition off Union Chapel east of Tonkel Road.

+Huntertown Fire and EMS Chief Robert Boren told WANE 15 that when crews first arrived heavy black smoke was coming from several windows and the front door.
+The fire was on the first floor, and the amount of smoke made zero visibility for firefighters inside the home.
+It took 40 minutes to get under control.

 A viewer sent WANE 15 these images of the fire.